‘Americans always rebuild’: Biden promotes infrastructure investments in Kansas City speech

 “From bridges to broadband, we’re continuing to create opportunities, because that’s what this is about,” Davids said.

-Davids joined Biden on a tour of the Kansas City Area Transportation Authority, along with Democratic U.S. Rep. Emanuel Cleaver of Missouri, and Kansas City Mayor Quinton Lucas.
+Davids joined Biden on a tour of the Kansas City Area Transportation Authority, along with Democratic Rep. Emanuel Cleaver of Missouri, and Kansas City, Missouri, Mayor Quinton Lucas.
 Biden met with transportation officials and union workers before speaking.

 The federal infrastructure bill includes $89 billion for local transit projects over the next five years, with $5.6 billion earmarked for low- or zero-emission vehicles.

-In 2019, Kansas City became the first major American city to eliminate fares for public transportation.
+In 2020, Kansas City, Missouri, became the first major American city to eliminate fares for public transportation.
 The Kansas City Area Transportation Authority operates 78 bus routes across state lines, serving 14 million riders annually.
 The fleet includes four battery-powered buses, and only zero-emission buses will be added.

-The authority also operates a free streetcar in downtown Kansas City, which has been a factor in the area’s economic development.
-The Federal Transit Administration provided a $174 million grant to extend the service by 3.5 miles south to the University of Missouri-Kansas City campus.
+Biden also touted the elements of the bill meant to help the environment and protect communities from the effects of climate change.
+He said roads and bridges would be rebuilt to be more resistant to climate change.
+He praised Kansas City for its move to zero-emissions buses.

+Lucas said his mother was one of many Kansas City residents who relied on the Kansas City bus system when he was a child.
+Investing in infrastructure, Lucas said, isn’t about objects — it’s about people.

 “The country’s eyes are on us, and we will continue to showcase what it means to be a city committed to equitable service delivery and committed to working for all folks in all neighborhoods,” Lucas said.